 Protected classes of employees in Ohio thus enjoy protections at both the federal and state level.
 It should be noted that employment applies to more than just a worker on the job.
 Applicants are protected as well, and even job opening advertisements must hew to neutral standards that do not discriminate.

-If you feel you’ve suffered employment discrimination or harassment in or around Akron, Ohio, because of your national origin, contact the Law Office of F. Benjamin Riek III.
+If you feel you've suffered employment discrimination or harassment in or around Akron & Toledo, OH, because of your national origin, contact the Law Offices of F. Benjamin Riek III.

 Attorney F. Benjamin Riek III is a former official with the U.S. Department of Labor (DOL) who understands employment law and the rights of employees to resolve issues and seek redress of grievances.
 He proudly represents clients in Akron, Cleveland, Hudson, Lorain, and Canton, Ohio.